IoTDevID: A Behavior-Based Device Identification Method for the IoT: Materials and Methods

 \subsection{Individual, Aggregated and Mixed Method Packets}

 Creating fingerprints by combining multiple packets is a common strategy~\cite{miettinen2017iot,hamad2019iot,bezawada2018behavioral,sivanathan2018classifying}, where identifying features such as a MAC or IP address are used to combine multiple packets.
-These identifying features uniquely identify the device but do not provide information about the device type or behavior.
-However, they give us the source of the data.
-Assuming that packets from the same address come from the same device, larger fingerprints can be constructed by combining these packets.
-However, assuming that ``packets from the same address come from the same device'' is not always correct.
-In cases where there is a \emph{transfer problem} (e.g., multiple devices connecting through the same gateway), a MAC and IP address can represent more than one device.
+These features uniquely identify the device, allowing us to know the source of the data, but do not provide any information about the device type or behavior.
+Assuming that packets from the same address come from the same device, larger fingerprints are often constructed by combining these packets.
+However, this assumption is not always correct.
+In cases where there is a \emph{transfer problem} (e.g., multiple devices connecting through the same gateway), an IP/MAC address can represent more than one device.
 Consequently, the packet merging logic will not work, as devices with the same MAC address but different behavior will be considered as a single device.
 Further, there is no standard for the size of this merging process (number of packets, duration, etc.).
-The use of individual packets is also beneficial in terms of speed and efficient use of limited resources~\cite{hwang2019lstm}.
+Without merging, the use of individual packets is beneficial in terms of speed and efficient use of limited resources~\cite{hwang2019lstm}.
 For these reasons, unlike many previous studies~\cite{miettinen2017iot,bezawada2018behavioral,sivanathan2018classifying,hamad2019iot}, we chose to use \emph{individual packets}, not merged ones as the basis for discrimination.